abedafnan/Design-Patterns/README.md

 ### Behavioral Design Patterns:
 They are design patterns that identify common communication patterns among objects or parts of the application.

+##### Observer
+Observer Pattern defines one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+##### Data Bus
+* Data Bus Pattern Allows sending messages/events between components of an application without them knowing about each other.
+* It is similar to the Observer pattern but supports many-to-many communication.

+##### Strategy
+The Strategy Pattern is used in situations when classes differ in their behavior.Isolates different algorithm in separate classes in order to have the ability to select different algorithms at runtime.

 ##### Command
 * The Command design pattern encapsulates commands in objects allowing us to issue requests without knowing the requested operation or the requesting object.